-

 The biggest part of his masterworks (mainly the nudes and the kids, both can be named as his most desired production) are in first names collections or in public museums so when a masterwork like " La belle romaine" gets onto

-the market you can see the wealthy and rich biting each other for the "thing."
+wealthy and rich biting each other for the "thing."

 To get a Modigliani for the living room is a complete landmark for the rich, it can be easily recognizable by others and fits the owners into the select club of the "indecently rich."